 What's considered normal mental health?
 Patterns in thoughts, feelings and behaviors can suggest when to get help for yourself or someone you care about.By Mayo Clinic Staff

-What's the difference between mental health and mental illness?
-Sometimes the answer is clear, but often the distinction between mental health and mental illness isn't so obvious.
-For example, if you're afraid of giving a speech in public, does it mean you have a mental health condition or a run-of-the-mill case of nerves?
+What's the difference between normal mental health and mental disorders?
+Sometimes the answer is clear, but often the distinction isn't so obvious.
+For example, if you're afraid of giving a speech in public, does it mean you have a mental health disorder or a run-of-the-mill case of nerves?
 Or, when does shyness become a case of social phobia?

 Here's help understanding how mental health conditions are identified.

 Mental health is the overall wellness of how you think, regulate your feelings and behave.
 Sometimes people experience a significant disturbance in this mental functioning.
 A mental disorder may be present when patterns or changes in thinking, feeling or behaving cause distress or disrupt a person's ability to function.
 A mental health disorder may affect how well you:

 - Learn at a level expected for your age and intelligence

 Cultural norms and social expectations also play a role in defining mental health disorders.
 There is no standard measure across cultures to determine whether a behavior is normal or when it becomes disruptive.
 What might be normal in one society may be a cause for concern in another.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is a guide published by the American Psychiatric Association that explains the signs and symptoms of several hundred mental health conditions, including anxiety, depression, eating disorders, post-traumatic stress disorder and schizophrenia.

 The DSM provides criteria for making a diagnosis based on the nature, duration and impact of signs and symptoms.
 It also describes the typical course of the disorder, risk factors and common co-existing conditions.